bendorr2415/Project2/README.md

     - initializeClusters(self, centroids):

+      For each Centroid() object in centroids, creates a new Cluster() object with the Centroid.
+Returns a list of these Cluster objects

+        Params:
+          centroids - a list of Centroid() objects

+        Returns:
+          a list of Cluster() objects

+    - initializeCentroids(self, numClusters, ligands, distanceMatrix):

       Picks numClusters centroids from the ligands list.
 The probability of each ligand being chosen as a centroid is inversely proportional to its distance from the closest centroid that has already been chosen.